Faculty, Interlochen Trombone, Tuba, and Euphonium Institute

 Principal Tuba, Lyn and George M. Ross Chair, Philadelphia Orchestra; Professor of Tuba, Yale School of Music; Adjunct Faculty, Tuba, Temple University Boyer College of Music and Dance

 B.M.
 Music Peformance, Tuba, University of Michigan

-Raised in a musical family, Carol Jantsch began piano lessons at age six and began studying euphonium at Interlochen Arts Camp at age nine.
+Raised in a musical family, Ms. Jantsch began piano lessons at age six and began studying euphonium at Interlochen Arts Camp at age nine.
 After switching to tuba, she attended the prestigious arts boarding high school Interlochen Arts Academy, graduating as salutatorian of her class.
 She continued her studies at the University of Michigan under the tutelage of Fritz Kaenzig.
 After winning her position with The Philadelphia Orchestra in February of 2006, she returned to Michigan to complete her Bachelor of Music degree, graduating with highest honors.

 Ms. Jantsch can be heard on numerous Philadelphia Orchestra recordings, including the 2010 release of Ewald Quintets no. 1 and 3 with fellow Philadelphia Orchestra principal brass.
 She released her first solo recording, Cascades, in 2009.
 In 2013 she premiered Reflections on the Mississippi, a tuba concerto written for her and the Temple University Symphony Orchestra by Grammy Award-winning composer Michael Daugherty.
 She performed the concerto with the Philadelphia Orchestra in 2015, and recorded it with the Albany Symphony Orchestra and the University of Michigan Symphony Band.

 Ms. Jantsch is a Yamaha Performing Artist.
 She plays a Yamaha YFB-822 F tuba, a YFB-826 “Yamayork” CC tuba, and a PT-6 CC tuba.